Winterized Pool Care: A DIY Guide

-2. Pull back the corner of your pool cover and check to the how your winterized pool water is doing.
+5. Pull back the corner of your pool cover and check how the water is doing.

 As part of your regular care routine on your winterized pool, visually inspect water levels in the pool at least once per month to make sure there's not a leak hiding somewhere.
 Undetected pool leaks and low water levels can cause a lot of problems in the winter, including damage to the pool cover or even the pool itself.
 If there is a leak, add water to maintain appropriate levels until you're able to locate and repair the leak.

 While you're looking under the cover, look at the visual condition of the water.
 If you notice any changes in color or signs of stains and scale, take a water sample for testing.

 Check your pool chemistry at least once a month to ensure you have a balanced, healthy pool.
 Or, let us do the work for you!
 Bring your water to your closest Leslie's store and get your water tested for free.
 The Leslie's AccuBlue® water testing system provides the most precisely accurate results for 10 different aspects of water chemistry in less than a minute.

 BONUS TIP: With your pool equipment disconnected, you won't be able to circulate the water enough to add most balancing chemicals.
 When testing your water in the winter, the most important thing is to make sure sanitizer levels are sufficient to combat germs and algae.
 If other aspects of pool chemistry are way out of balance, the experts at Leslie's can help you figure out the best approach.